 - Skillset: ERP consultants require a strong understanding of business processes, finance, and operations management.
 They should also be familiar with ERP systems like SAP, Oracle, and Infor.
 Dynamics consultants require expertise in Microsoft technologies such as SQL Server, .NET framework, and Visual Studio, as well as experience with Dynamics software.

 - Specialization: ERP consultants may specialize in a particular industry, such as manufacturing, retail, or healthcare.
-Dynamics consultants may specialize in a particular Dynamics product, such as Dynamics 365 Finance and Operations or Dynamics 365 Customer Engagement.
+Dynamics consultants may specialize in a particular Dynamics product, such as Dynamics 365 Finance and Operations, Dynamics 365 Customer Engagement, or provide specialized Microsoft Dynamics SL Consulting services.

 - Scope: ERP consultants work on large-scale ERP implementations, data migration, integration, and customization projects.
 Dynamics consultants work on implementing, configuring, and customizing Microsoft Dynamics software, as well as providing user training and support.